mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 The reduction itself is determined by the `SANSStateReduction`, which would contain configurational information which is important for `SANSSingleReduction`.
- This could be e.g. LAB, HAB, BOTH, MERGED.
-The reduction will have to run a core reduction sequence of steps for each period of the sample workspace.
+ This can be LAB, HAB, BOTH, MERGED.
+The reduction will have to run a core reduction sequence of steps.

 The work-flow is depicted below: